HiPi

 HiPi::GPIO

 Provides access to the GPIO header pin functions as mapped to the device /dev/gpiomem.
 Only functions available to none root users are mapped so use of the module does not require root permissions.
 The effective user must be a member of the gpio group.
-The user pi is normally a member of the gpio group.

-The Perl XS code owes much to Joan's pigpio libraries but it is not a direct wrapper for those libraries.
+For Raspberry Pi versions before Raspberry Pi 5, the Perl XS code owes much to Joan's pigpio libraries but it is not a direct wrapper for those libraries.

 The RPI_PIN constants allow you to refer to GPIO pins by their position on the GPIO header, rather than their BCM GPIO numbers.
 See the Raspberry Pi Pinout